-This year, participants in Blizzard Challenge were asked to construct speech synthesis systems based on a 6.5-hour children's audio book corpus which was extended from the 5-hour corpus used last year.
+This year, participants in Blizzard Challenge were asked to construct speech synthesis systems based on a 6.5-hour children's audio book corpus which was the same as the corpus used last year.
 Although it is demonstrated in [10] that WaveNet-based system outperformed both the statistical parametric system[12] and HMM-based unit selection system on a 24.6-hour dataset, it is in doubt whether it can achieve similar performance on this comparatively small dataset.
-We implemented a WaveNet-based TTS system on this task, and our preliminary experimental results showed problems in speech naturalness and intelligibility.
-Therefore, we chose the unit selection based method for this task following our system last year.
+We implemented a WaveNet-based TTS system last year[13], and the results showed problems in speech naturalness and intelligibility.
+Therefore, we chose the unit selection based method for the task this year.
 Several techniques were proposed to improve the performance of the baseline HMM-based unit selection system.
 A long short term memory(LSTM)-based recurrent neural networks(RNN) was adopted for tone and breaking indices(ToBI) prediction in the front-end text analysis.
-Another LSTM-RNN based acoustic model was built and the hidden layer was adopted as context embedding features for unit selection in the back-end.
-The system was constructed following the framework of our system for Blizzard Challenge 2016.
+Another LSTM-RNN based acoustic model was built and the hidden layer was adopted as context embedding features for unit selection in the back-end, an DNN-based unit embeddings model was used to represent the acoustic characteristics of phone-sized candidate units with fixed-length vectors.
+The system was constructed following the framework of our system for Blizzard Challenge 2017[2].
 Evaluation results demonstrated the superiority of our submitted system.